PrathikGopal/spotifyStats/README.md

 ### 1.4.0
 - Introducing Playlist generation
-   - Top Tracks can now generated into a Spotify playlist
+   - Top Tracks can now be generated into a Spotify playlist

 ### 1.3.2
 - Loading spinner dismisses at the correct time